Top

 As a patient, Cynthia wants a personal and curated experience that’s easy to navigate and makes her feel in control of her care.

-To create an app that will provide immediate support by providing important real-time updates and information – helping patients feel safer and less anxious during their Emergency Room visits.
+Create an app that will provide immediate support by providing important real-time updates and information – helping patients feel safer and less anxious during their Emergency Room visits.

 The share of Americans that own smartphones is now 81%